 Based on the future traffic conditions, noise impacts within the refined study area are anticipated for the RA1 and RA5 Modified alternatives.
 RA1 had the higher number of noise impacts of the two build alternatives with a total of 1,896.
 For RA1, the majority of impacted receivers consisted of NAC B (residential) properties.
 RA5 Modified had the lower number of noise impacts of the two build alternatives with a total of 1,858 noise impacts.
 For RA5 Modified, the majority of impacted receivers consisted of NAC B (residential) properties.
 The preliminary analysis showed that noise abatement was warranted in some locations, as discussed in Section 5 and shown on the figures in Appendix A.Following the public hearing, a detailed noise analysis will be completed to verify these results.
 The detailed noise analysis may modify where barriers are located, as well as if barriers are warranted in certain locations.
-If a barrier is feasible and reasonable in the preliminary analysis and it is determined not to be feasible and reasonable in the detailed analysis, SCDOT will notify the benefited receptors of that barrier that the barrier is no longer warranted per the SCDOT Noise Policy requirements.
-If a barrier that is determined not to be feasible and reasonable in the preliminary analysis, but is determined to be feasible and reasonable in the detailed analysis per the requirements in the SCDOT noise policy, the benefited receptors of the barrier will be notified by SCDOT.
+If a barrier is feasible and reasonable in the preliminary analysis, SCDOT will notify the benefited receptors of that barrier that the barrier is no longer warranted per the SCDOT Noise Policy requirements.
+If a barrier that is determined not to be feasible and reasonable in the preliminary analysis, but is determined to be feasible and reasonable in the preliminary analysis, but is determined to be feasible and reasonable in the SCDOT noise policy, the benefited receptors of the barrier will be notified by SCDOT.